 There are many different areas of the classroom that can benefit from planning, but today I will focus on planning our units or themes for the year.
 In Montessori jargon we call this our Cultural, or Cosmic, Curriculum.
 There are many ways that teachers approach this:

 - The approach I am experimenting with now could be called Unit Studies.
 I introduce a new topic each week or month and leave the materials out in the classroom for a month or more.
 I like the repetition of doing the same topic daily for a while.
 I have found that I do not enjoy doing a new topic every day.
-If we’re talking about bugs, I want to talk about bugs consistently for a few days and not do bugs one day, Australia the next, and flowers the next.
+If we’re talking about bugs, I want to talk about bugs consistently for a few days and not do bugs one day, birds the next day, and flowers the day after that.

 How I Plan